What type of content do you primarily create?

 GPT-3.5 Improvement: 30%

-The principle that most improved correctness was few-shot prompting—that's where you give the model a couple of examples to go off of before asking it to complete the task.
+The principle that most improved correctness was few-shot prompting—that's where you give ChatGPT a couple of examples to go off of before asking it to complete the task.
 Like others on the list, this technique has been around since the early days of prompt engineering, and it's still proving useful.

 But even though GPT-4 did indeed provide more correct results, it had some interesting quirks.
 It didn't always stay within the categories provided—when asked to rate advice as "helpful" or "not helpful," it gave responses like "moderately helpful", "marginally helpful", and "not particularly helpful."
 Meanwhile, GPT-3.5 tended to stay on task and give the exact phrase mentioned in the prompt.
 So if you're trying to categorize text, these quirks could nudge you to GPT-3.5.